BayesWatch/deep-kernel-transfer/README.md

 *"Deep Kernel Transfer in Gaussian Processes for Few-shot Learning" (2019) Patacchiola, Turner, Crowley, and Storkey* [[download paper]]()

+**Overview.** We introduce a Bayesian method based on [Gaussian Processes (GPs)](https://en.wikipedia.org/wiki/Gaussian_process) that can learn efficiently from a limited amount of data and generalize across new tasks and domains.
+We frame few-shot learning as a model selection problem by learning a *deep kernel* across tasks, and then using this kernel as a covariance function in a GP prior for Bayesian inference.
+This probabilistic treatment allows for cross-domain flexibility, and uncertainty quantification.
+We provide substantial experimental evidence, showing that the proposed method is better than several state-of-the-art algorithms in few-shot regression and cross-domain classification.

 Cite this paper if you use the method or code in this repository as part of a published research project:

 ```